Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI - Learn by Leveling Up (2025-12)/02 - What Are AI Agents in Cursor.md

 ## **Agents Run in Parallel — but Not in Coordination**

 Cursor allows multiple agents to run simultaneously, each performing its own transformation.
-As they finish, effects simply appear—no manual babysitting required.
+As they finish, effects appear—no manual babysitting required.

 ### **Parallel ≠ Collaborative**

-Agents do **not** communicate with each other.
+Agents do **not** communicate.
 There's no built-in mechanism like:

 * *"Agent 2, wait until Agent 1 finishes this file."*
 * *"This text is already translated—don't rewrite it."*